-Copy and paste your text into the text area, click "Check spelling" or "Check grammar."
+: Check your English writing with this free online ESL grammar checker.
+Click "Check spelling" and then "Check grammar."
 For speech recognition, click on the microphone icon and begin speaking.

 To check your word count, copy-paste your text into the text area above and click Word Count.
 The results will appear below the text area.
 Knowing the number of words in your essay, blog post, article, report, academic paper, short story, or book will help you respect the minimum and maximum limits set by your professor, editor, or client.
 The word counter will also count your sentences and calculate your sentence length.
 This feature is useful if you are aiming for a more conversational style with a shorter average sentence length, or if you are aiming for a more academic style with longer sentences.
 For details on what is counted and what is not, see the Word Counter page.

 Click Check Spellling and misspelled words will be underlined in red inside the text area.
 Left-click on misspelled words to see spelling suggestions.
 Currently, I use a standard international dictionary, but I can add custom entries.
 Contact me if you get tired of seeing your name (or some other word) flagged as being misspelled when it isn't.
 For alternatives to this spell checker, try

 To check your grammar, click on the Check Grammar button.
 The system will check for common punctuation errors, common grammar mistakes and ESL grammar errors, false cognates, contextual spelling errors, and word choice errors.
 The results of the grammar-check are listed below the text area.
 You must scroll down to see the suggested corrections.
 The reason for putting correction advice down below is simple.
 When learners scroll down to read the correction advice and then scroll up to make the correction, I believe that there is a better chance that they will remember the correction in the future.

 The Virtual Writng Tuotor's grammar and punctuation checker feature is powered by a modified LanguageTool system.
 The difference between these two systems is that the Virtual Writing Tutor grammar checker has thousands of additional error detection rules to catch common ESL grammar errors.

 To check your vocabulary, click on the Vocabulary Checker button.
 This will open a list of options to choose from.
 Each option is a different vocabulary checker tool.
 Select a tool to profile your vocabulary and refine your word choice.

 Academic and conversational vocabulary → Click this link to list all of the words that make your text seem particularly academic or conversational.
 Aim to use academic vocabulary for your school work and to reserve conversational words for blog posts and fiction.
 Learn more about academic versus conversational vocabulary.

 Cliches and power words → Bloggers should select this option to check for expressions that have lost their original impact because of overuse (cliches) and to count the types of words that elicit powerful emotional reactions in readers (power words).
 Eliminate cliches; they're boring.
 Include power words; they're engaging.
 Learn more about power words in blog posts if you are curious.

 Field-related vocabulary → If you are learning English for professional or academic purposes, click on Field-related vocabulary to see which words in your text are related to the 47 fields of study on FieldRelated.com.
 The system can display the best match, the three best matches, or the ten best matches.
 Each match is shown with a link to additional field-related readings, listenings, and glossaries to help you extend your field-related learning.